 Are deer trampling your gardens and eating all your shrubs?
-Chances are it’s because your landscape is full of shrubs that are deer favorites.
-We like to call these types of shrubs deer candy because deer go crazy for these plants.
+Chances are it’s because your landscape is full of trees and shrubs that are deer favorites.
+We like to call these types of trees/shrubs deer candy because deer go crazy for these plants.

 Deer are usually lazy, they will feed on shrubs that are the easiest to reach.
 However; if they spot Deer candy, they will go through a lot of effort to get to those plants and devour them.
 When it comes to deer candy, deer won’t stop eating your shrub until most of the plant is destroyed.